ivalb/nanoTeX/README.md

 Thanks to Luigi Scarso and Massimiliano Dominici for their availability.
 In particular, I would like to remind you that the initial installer code for Linux was written by Luigi Scarso.
 I would also like to express my special thanks to Tommaso Gordini, who has tested the installers, and particularly those for Windows and Mac.

+<h2>Kind of installations</h2>

+<h5>Basic installation</h5>

+In the case of the basic installation, a list of packages will be installed which are considered essential for most users, omitting the sources but including the documentation.
+For the packages installed subsequently, also the documentation is omitted by default.
+This choice can be changed directly in the TLShell options or from the command line with:

+    tlmgr option docfiles 0

+<h5>Full installation</h5>

+In the case of a full installation, everything will be installed, including documentation and package sources (also for future package installations).
+This installation, with the exception of the installation folder, is identical to the default one provided by TeX Live.

 Installation (Linux)
 -------------------------------------